bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - a virtual representation of the webpage inside the browser

 2. What is an event?

+An interaction with or change in state of an element

 3. What is an event listener?

+A function that monitors an element for an event and carries out an operation

 4. Why would we convert a NodeList into an Array?

+To have access to the full selection of array methods

 5. What is a component?

+A reusable chunk of code used to prevent code bloat

 ### Git Set up